-Description This starts the auto baud rate detection process.
+This starts the auto baud rate detection process.
 This will allow you to change the DMU baud rate from its default.
 This change will not affect the default settings.

-- Start with communications program and DMU at same band rate. - 2.
-Send "b" to the DMU. - 3.
+- Start with communications program and DMU at same baud rate. - Send "b" to the DMU. - 3.
 Change the baud rate of your communications program. - 4.
-Send "A" or "a" to the DMU.
-The DMU will respond with "D" at the new baud rate when a successful detection of the new baud rate is completed.
+Send "a" to the DMU.
+The DMU will respond with "A" at the new baud rate when a successful detection of the new baud rate is completed.